anthonycorletti/modal-ci-example/CONTRIBUTING.md

 ./scripts/run-postgres.sh
 ```

 Then run the tests.
-The tests should automatically run migrations for the app.
+The tests should automatically run migrations for the modalci.

 ```sh
 ./scripts/test.sh
 ```

-## Running hudson
+## Running the app

 Start postgres if you haven't done so already.